bluecats/bluecats-docs-edge/getting-started-connect.md

 The Edge can be configured to send data to another machine on the local WIFI network, or connected to the internet to enable communication to the BlueCats Cloud or to download updated software.

-Navigate to `Network` -> `Wireless` in the main menu and the scan for available networks
+Navigate to `Network` -> `Wireless` in the main menu and scan for available networks.

 ![Wireless](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-getting-started/070-ConfigureWireless.png "Wireless")